 To install it, I recommend first installing PyTorch using the instructions on the PyTorch website.
 Deepwave can then be installed using:

 This should work for most people, but if you have an unusual system then you might need to instead build it from the source.
 Instructions for doing that are below.

 As Deepwave is a module for PyTorch, learning how to use PyTorch will help you a lot with using Deepwave.
 The PyTorch website has many tutorials.

-If you find any mistakes, anything that doesn’t behave the way you expected it to, something that you think could be clearer, have a feature suggestion, or just want to say hello, please write to me.
+If you find any mistakes (even a typo or broken link), anything that doesn’t behave the way you expected it to, something that you think could be clearer, have a feature suggestion, or just want to say hello, please write to me.

 - Forward modelling with Marmousi velocity model

 - Reducing memory usage by accumulating gradients over batches